Chapter 4 Theory

 \[ C_{B_{normalized}}(v_i) = \frac{C_B(v_i) - min(C_B(v))}{max(C_B(v))-min(C_B(v))} \]

-4.3.2.5 Clustering {-}
+4.3.2.5 Clustering

 Clustering is an interesting concept.
 We have immediately an intuitive understanding of it, people lump together in separate groups.
 But how should we go about defining it more formally?
 The clustering coefficient for \(v_i\) is defined as the observed ties between all direct neighbors of \(v_i\) divided by all possible ties between all direct neighbors of \(v_i\).
 Direct neighbours are connected to \(v_i\) via an ingoing and/or outgoing relation.
-For undirected networks, the clustering coefficient is the same as the transitivity index: the number of transitive triads divided by all possible transitive triads.
-For directed graphs not so.
+Let \(k_i\) be the number of neighbors of \(v_i\) and let \(\sum{e_{jk}}\) be the number of edges between these neighbours, then we can define the local clustering coefficient as:

 Bas’ transitivity network in his network turns out to be: 0.18.